 Invented ButterSound, a real-time surround-sound active matrix encoder used in The Bride of Frank, a John Waters-style low-budget indie movie shown at the New York Underground Film Festival, Chicago Underground Film Festival, Yerba Buena Center for the Arts in San Francisco ("the most hilariously crass 89 minutes you've seen in aeons," said the San Francisco Bay Guardian) and film festivals in Italy, Switzerland and Britain.
-Here's a YouTube video from the DVD extras in which I demonstrate it (not safe for work!).
-This clip also features the ButterSound trailer, which I animated on a Commodore Amiga.
+Here's a YouTube video from the DVD extras in which he demonstrates it (not safe for work!).
+This clip also features the ButterSound trailer, which Brent animated on a Commodore Amiga.

-Brent rehearsing with NYC jazz group Short Memory on Chapman Stick (left, circa 1998) and electric ukelele (circa 2012)
+Brent rehearsing with NYC jazz group Short Memory on Chapman Stick (left, circa 1998) and electric ukulele (circa 2012)